Clergy Training Information

-Third Degree: Attaining third Degree would constitute the ability to be raised to full Clergy status and as such would have all the rights and duties of a full Priest.
+Third Degree: Attaining third Degree would constitute the ability to be raised to full Clergy status and as such would have all the rights and duties of a full Minister.
 This includes, but is not limited to, presiding over Ritual, Handfastings, etc.

 One year and one day coupled with successful completion of all related study material is the minimum standard for receiving Third Degree status.

-Senior Clergy: To receive full Clerical status an individual would be required to complete all training as laid out above.
 This would include a minimum of three years and three days (aggregate) to be considered.

 The individual would be required to Pass a Clerical exam as well as an interview process with the Educational Standards Council and their Temple head.
 Having obtained Third Degree status in no way infers elevation to full Clerical status.

 Once the final testing phase is concluded, and it is agreed by the board that all work has been satisfactorily completed, then and only then would the candidate be ordained and elevated to full Clergy status.

 Upon successful completion of all phases of training, the newly Ordained Clergy member would be required to sign an Oath of Affirmation, which would be maintained in their personal file with Gaianist Free Church administration.